KYPHOSIS TREATMENT

 Hyperkyphosis

-Hyperkyphosis is a medical condition characterized by an excessive forward curvature of the spine, notably more pronounced than the usual curvature.
-This condition, often referred to as "roundback," can lead to pain and noticeable physical deformity.
-While a certain degree of curvature is normal and healthy, hyperkyphosis exceeds this norm, creating issues primarily in the thoracic region of the spine, which is the mid-back.
-However, it can also affect the cervical (neck) and lumbar (lower back) regions.
-The term hyperkyphosis generally describes the curve itself but is frequently used interchangeably with hyperkyphosis to denote the excessive curvature disorder.
+Hyperkyphosis marks a medical condition with excessive forward spine curvature.
+This exceeds the usual curvature, often called “roundback.”
+Alternatively, it brings pain and noticeable physical deformity.
+Thus, a degree of curvature stays normal and healthy.
+Hyperkyphosis oversteps this, mainly hitting the thoracic mid-back region.
+Unfortunately, it also impacts the cervical (neck) and lumbar (lower back) areas.
+The term hyperkyphosis describes the curve itself.
+People often use it interchangeably with hyperkyphosis for the excessive curvature disorder.

 The Link Between Osteoporosis and Kyphosis